transcribe-app/mcp-transcribe/README.md

 List of tools is expanded with each new version.

-1\. `get-balance`: returns balance of your account.

-2\. `convert-to-text`: converts audio to text and returns the text immediately.
+1\. `convert-to-text`: converts audio to text and returns the text immediately.
 - Note: This tool use your time credits.
 - Note: Remote server expect public-accessible URL, Local Server can use both URL and a path to local file in your file system.

+2\. `get-balance`: returns balance of your account.

+3\. `read-transcriptions`: returns content of ready transcriptions with optional filtering/search.

+4\. `update-transcription`: renames or deletes transcriptions in your account at Transcribe.com

 ## 💡 Security Notes